Frequently Asked Questions - Music Technology

 Yes, the B.A. in Music Technology is a Music Degree housed in the School of Music and is accredited by the National Association of Schools of Music.
 As a Music Major, you will study a principal instrument/voice, music theory, aural skills, keyboard skills (piano), and music history along with focused music technology courses.

 If you have limited experience reading standard music notation and performing on an instrument/voice, there may be remedial work to complete.
-In these cases, students may be required to complete remedial coursework and/or outside lessons with a private teacher before starting the Music course sequence.
+In these cases, students may be required to complete remedial coursework and/or outside lessons with a private teacher before starting the Music Technology course sequence.
 For students with little to no experience reading music, the amount and level of remedial work will be determined individually for each student.
-Since the Music course sequence begins in the fall semester, insufficient previous preparation may necessitate an additional year for completion of the requirements for the Music Technology gate, and can lead to an extended time period until degree completion.
+Since the Music Technology course sequence begins in the fall semester, insufficient prior preparation may necessitate an additional year for completion of the requirements for the Music Technology Foundation Sequence, and can lead to an extended time period until degree completion.
 We do however recognize that many exceptionally talented students have written music with a computer or by ear, but have less experience reading and writing music notation.
 The Music Technology program offers avenues for success for those students, provided they are willing to put in the time and effort it can take to address these deficiencies.
+If you have a limited music background, there are several activities you should consider pursuing before beginning your studies in music at MSU.

 Professionals who achieve success in the field are self-starters who thrive on working independently, who adapt quickly to new technologies, and who can fulfill multiple roles in the process of creating music, sound, and art.
 Above all, the Music Technology program at MSU is designed for students with musical backgrounds who are interested in exploring how technology can be used to create new music, sound, and art in a multidiscipline-collaborative environment.

 In the field of new media, you never say, "I don't write that."
 Music for new media is all about finding the right sounds for the job and the story you want to tell.
-Whether the job calls for aleatoric atonality, groovy trip-hop, acousmatic machine sounds, guitar-based blues, 1930s swing, nature soundscapes, or blippy digital synthesis, the composer is expected to provide it.
-Versatility is the name of the game.
+Whether the job calls for aleatoric, atonality, groovy trip-hop, acousmatic machine sounds, guitar-based blues, 1930s swing, nature soundscapes, or blippy digital or analog synthesis, the composer is expected to provide it.
+Versatility is extremely important.
 As a Music Technology major, you will be stretched beyond your comfort zone.
 You will design your own sounds, using both real-world recordings and electronic synthesis.
 You will be asked to think about sound and music in ways you might not have considered before.

-After graduation, students might compose and record music on independent record labels, study electronic and acoustic music in graduate school, design and operate recording studios or concert sound systems, create music and sound for film, video, theatre, television, multimedia art, computer games, and virtual environments.
+After graduation, students might compose and record music on independent record labels, study electronic and acoustic music in graduate school, design and operate recording studios or live sound systems, create music and sound for film, video, theatre, television, multimedia art, computer games, and virtual environments.
 The B.A. in Music Technology also allows for study in areas closely related to the field.
-Many Music Technology students also pursue double majors/degrees or minors in business, film, photography, visual art, computer science, computer engineering, electrical engineering, and/or physics among others.
-These opportunities support student career goals in multimedia art, music business/sales, hardware and musical instrument design, engineering, and installation, music software design and programing, acoustical design, and other scientific and/or musical endeavors.
+Many Music Technology students also pursue double majors/degrees or minors in business, film, photography, visual art, computer science, computer engineering, electrical engineering, and physics among others.
+These opportunities support student career goals in multimedia art, music technology sales, industry representation, hardware and musical instrument design, engineering, installation, music software design and programing, acoustical design, and other scientific and musical endeavors.

 Yes, the School of Music offers scholarships based on instrumental/vocal performance auditions.
 Scholarships are also available through the University based on academic performance and/or financial need.
 More information can be found at: http://www.montana.edu/music/scholarships.